And Greece against Meta

 goal to

-Meta currently charges users in Europe €9,99/month on the web or €12,99/month if purchased from mobile to opt out of seeing ads on Facebook and Instagram.
-The only other option EU users have if they want to access Facebook and Instagram is to agree to their tracking, which means the offer is: pay for your privacy or “pay” for free access by losing your privacy.
+Today Meta charges them in Europe for €9,99/month on the web or €12,99/month if purchased on mobile to opt out of Facebook and Instagram ads.
+The only other option its users have if they want to access Facebook and Instagram is to agree to their tracking, which means the offer is: pay for your privacy or “pay” for free access by losing your privacy.

 Eight consumer rights groups from across Europe have lodged complaints with national data protection authorities against this 'consent or pay' option. the European consumer organization BEUC announced today — which is a member and coordinating body of the groups.

 “Meta keeps consumers in the dark about its data processing, making it impossible for the consumer to know what happens to the processing if they choose one option or the other.
-The company also fails to demonstrate that the fee it imposes on non-consenting consumers is actually necessary, which is a requirement set by the Court of Justice of the EU.”
+Also, the it fails to demonstrate that the fee it imposes on non-consenting consumers is actually necessary, which is a requirement set by the Court of Justice of the EU.”

 The eight consumer groups, located in the Czech Republic, Denmark, Greece, France, Norway, Slovakia, Slovenia and Spain, argue that Meta does not have a valid legal basis for processing individuals' data for ad targeting under the General Data Protection Regulation (GDPR) and that the company processes personal data in a way that is "fundamentally incompatible with European data protection law".